-- 1) Different canopies are more capable of safe flight and landings at certain wing loadings than others.
-For example, if a jumper with 170 lbs exit weight finds the Sabre 150 flies and lands the way he wants, he should be careful to not assume the same applies to all 150-square foot parachutes. - 2) People judge flight characteristics according to their own frame of reference, which varies greatly.
-Many get caught making too large a change in wing loading because some expert said their intended wing loading was 'conservatively low.'
+- 1. Different canopies are more capable of safe flight and landings at certain wing loadings than others.
+For example, if a jumper with a 170 lb. exit weight finds the Sabre 150 flies and lands the way they want, they should be careful not to assume that the same applies to all 150-square foot parachutes. - 2.
+People judge flight characteristics according to their own frame of reference, which varies greatly.
+Many get caught making too large a change in wing loading because some expert said their intended wing loading was "conservatively low".
 Well, by whose standards?!